The Essence of African Literature

 4. Why is Gambian literature important?

-It highlights unique cultural stories, language, and postcolonial perspectives—adding depth to African literature.
+It highlights unique cultural stories, languages, and postcolonial perspectives—adding depth to African literature.

 5. How can I support African authors?